Guidance for teachers of AP World History

 The Timemap of World History is an ideal tool for supporting the teaching of world history at Advanced Placement level.

 Benefits for AP students in using the Timemap of World History

 The TimeMap of World History is structured to offer a combination of maps at different geographical levels – world, big region, country – all within a single framework of dates.
 This has great benefits for AP world history students.I

-1. It gives them a strong sense of the chronology of world history, in a way, we truly believe, NO OTHER resource can do.
+- It gives them a stronger sense of the chronology of world history than (we truly believe) any other resource can do.

-2. The World and Regional maps allow students to see clearly the connections between regions and civilizations, whether these be through migration, trade, exploration, missionary activity or conquest.
+- The World and Regional maps allow students to see clearly the connections between regions and civilizations, whether these be through migration, trade, exploration, missionary activity or conquest.
 The context in which the different civilizations rise and fall, and the contributions each make to ongoing global history, becomes clear.
-ALL five AP World History themes are well covered.
+All five AP World History themes are well covered.